 Latest PGS Solutions for Removing Converted Wave Noise

-PGS solutions to attenuate converted wave energy to improve imaging of prospective subsalt targets, based on case studies from Egypt and Cyprus, are presented in the December 2018 issue of First Break.
+PGS solutions to attenuate converted wave energy to improve imaging of prospective subsalt targets, based on case studies from Egypt and Cyprus.

 What is Converted Wave Noise?